mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ## Understanding the crash

-I now have an out of bounds memory read that crashes consistently.
+I now have an out-of-bounds memory read that crashes consistently.
 I've got all the debugging information I need to understand this bug, so it's time to dive into the source.

 The top of the stack trace points to [this line](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/goo/GString.h#L82):